LSAT 106 – Section 1 – Question 22

 The substance of a children’s book is important to its longevity.

 Strongly supported.
-The reason given for that the books are short-lived is that they lack substance.
+The reason given for why the books are short-lived is that they lack substance.
 The lack of substance “leads” to the poor longevity.

 C